k0rdent/docs/docs/admin/installation/prepare-mgmt-cluster/azure.md

     Save the `Secret` YAML in a file called `azure-cluster-identity-secret.yaml`:

     > NOTE:
-    > The Secret name needs to follow a pattern, see [credential secret](../../../appendix/appendix-providers.md#credential-secret) for more detail.
+    > The name of the `Secret` must follow a specific pattern.
+See [credential secret](../../../appendix/appendix-providers.md#credential-secret) for details.

     ```yaml
     apiVersion: v1